 video excerpt Mobile Mikroklimastation

 Mobile Mikroklimastation (2020) is an object which temporarily balances extreme climate in urban space.
 An air-conditioning unit powered by an electric generator blows hot or cold air through flexible pipes in two adjustable helmets.
 The unit was temporarily operating at different locations in Vienna during summer, a documentary video shows its use by random pedestrians.
 The use creates an schizophrenic effect of being in two different climate zones at the same time.
-It also creates slight alienation: you are watching the surrounding scenery through a plexiglass visor the surrounding scenery.
+It also creates slight alienation: the participant has left the context and is watching the surrounding scenery through a plexiglass visor out of another climate zone.

 The work Armchair pedestal – COVID19 lockdown (2020) consists of two photos, one shows an elderly person sitting on an elevated armchair, looking out of the window.
 Second photo shows the exterior view of the house – the pedestal is not only enabling the sight out, it also makes the observer visible in public.
 For Hofgang mit Foucault (2009/2020) the artist erected a five meter black and white portrait of Michel Foucault on top of a hill next to Austrias biggest prison.
 It is the only spot the inmates can see from the prison court, one photo shows the inmates from Foucault` perspective, the other constructs the perspective of the inmates over the prison wall.

 Leopold Kessler’s interventions in legal apparatus, commercial services and public spaces are based on ingenious and dry, humorous observations of urban life and show an acute awareness of the worldly systems that keep today’s society running.
 Kessler’s works also offer a unique view of psychogeography.
 He does not reorganize the city with the rhetoric of hallucinatory miracles or revolutionary romanticism, but through the perspective of work, infrastructure and maintenance and transforms these systems into a stage for urban black comedies.